Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Feature coding in large models

 \subsubsection{Cloud-edge distributed training}

-In addition to computational resources, large model training demands access to large-scale datasets, which are often only available to a few giant high-tech companies.
+In addition to computational resources, large model training requires access to large-scale datasets, which are often only available to a few major high-tech companies.
 Furthermore, sensitive data, such as medical records and financial information, cannot be freely shared due to privacy concerns and regulatory constraints.
 To leverage distributed, privately owned data, split learning has emerged as a viable solution \cite{vepakomma2018split}.
 Split learning divides the training process into two phases, with the bulk of the computational load handled by the cloud, while edge devices, which are often resource-constrained, handle a smaller portion of the task.
 This approach minimizes the computational demand on the edge while enabling collaboration with powerful cloud resources.

-The cloud-edge distribution training pipeline is depicted in the second diagram of Fig. \ref{fig_scenario}.
-The whole pipeline is divided into two parts: edge models and cloud-side large models.
+The cloud-edge distributed training pipeline is depicted in the middle of Fig. \ref{fig_scenario}.
+The whole pipeline is divided into two parts: edge models and cloud models.
 During forward propagation, the edge model processes private data to generate features, which are then encoded into bitstreams and transmitted to the cloud.
-Upon receiving the bitstreams, the cloud decodes them back into features and feeds them into the large model.
+Upon receiving the bitstreams, the cloud decodes them back into features and feeds them into the cloud model.
 In the backward pass, gradients are computed and backpropagated along the reverse path.
-To optimize this process (reduce bandwidth usage and minimize transmission time), it is critical to apply feature coding before transmission.
+To reduce bandwidth cost and minimize latency, it is critical to apply feature coding before transmission.